4d/docs/docs/API/imapTransporterClass.md

 The second syntax allows you to retrieve messages based on a sequential range.
 The values passed represent the position of the messages in the mailbox.

-In the *startMsg* parameter, pass a *longint* value corresponding to the number of the first message in a sequential range.
+In the *startMsg* parameter, pass an *integer* value corresponding to the number of the first message in a sequential range.
+If you pass a negative number (*startMsg* <= 0), the first message of the mailbox will be used as the beginning of the sequence.

-In the *endMsg* parameter, pass a *longint* value corresponding to the number of the last message to be included in a sequential range.
+In the *endMsg* parameter, pass an *integer* value corresponding to the number of the last message to be included in a sequential range.
+If you pass a negative number (*endMsg* <= 0), the last message of the mailbox will be used as the end of the sequence.

 The optional *options* parameter allows you to define the parts of the messages to be returned.
-If omitted, messages will be made up of the message ID, header, size, and received date.

 **Options**